johnrm174/model-railway-signalling/README.md

 ## MQTT Networking Functions

-We're now in the realm of features that no one (including myself) will probably ever use, but its been fun coding the feature.
+We're now in the realm of features that no one (including myself) will probably ever use but, hey its been fun coding the feature and I've certainly learn't a lot about brokers for my next project

 These functions provides a basic MQTT Client interface for the Model Railway Signalling Package, allowing multiple signalling applications (running on different computers) to share a single Pi-Sprog DCC interface